Learn about the North Carolina solar incentives that can help you save big this year.

 Asheville Building Permit Rebates

-The city of Asheville offers a rebate on the building permit for the installation of your solar panel.
+The city of Asheville offers a rebate on the building permit for the installation of your solar panels.
 This applies to homeowners and businesses that are adding solar to their properties.

 Federal Tax Credit for North Carolina Residents

 You don’t have to limit yourself to local or state incentives.
 You can also take part in a federal program through the Investment Tax Credit (ITC).
 You can qualify for this credit as a homeowner if you purchase your PV system fully with cash or through a solar loan.
 You claim the credit when you file your federal taxes for the year.
-This credit covers 26 percent of the total cost this year of 2021, as well as next year in 2022.
-Then, it covers 22 percent of the cost in 2023, which is the last year it is available.
-You can see this is a good year to add solar because federal tax credits are available and they provide a higher deduction than in 2023.
+This credit covers 30 percent of the total cost this year of 2022 and for the next 10 years.
+You can see this is a good year to add solar because federal tax credits are available and they provide a huge deduction.

 North Carolina Solar Rebate Program